Background of the cooperation (pilot project/leading role within the EU)

 Harmonisation of mFRR-Product and Market Rules

-The mFRR-product and the tendering rules of Germany and Austria are already harmonised to a large extent.
+The mFRR-product and the tendering rules of Germany and Austria are already harmonized to a large extent.
 The procurement of dimensioning volume remains a local process.
-The bidding period for the daily mFRR tenders starts a week ahead, i.e. D-7, at 10:00 (Gate open time) and ends D-1 at 10:00 (Gate closure time), D being the delivery day.
-The tenders and opened and closed on a calendar daily basis (Monday to Sunday).
+The bidding period for the daily mFRR tenders starts one week in advance, i.e. D-7, at 10:00 (Gate open time) and ends D-1 at 10:00 (Gate closure time), D being the delivery day.
+The tenders are opened and closed on a calendar day basis (Monday to Sunday).

 Differences remain for the „Full Activation Time“, which is set to 12.5 minutes in Austria, whereas in Germany it is 15 minutes.
 Penalization remains subject to local Terms and Conditions.

 To facilitate the joint call-up, neither in Germany nor in Austria there will be changes regarding the products or tendering rules beyond those determined in the most recent consultations.

 The accepted offers are merged to a common Merit Order List (CMOL) and sorted by the level of the balancing energy price.
 In the case of equal prices, an algorithm for reproducible randomization will be applied.

 The Activation Optimization Function executes the joint optimization and activation with the objective of achieving the economic optimum by taking into account operational and technical limitations related to the border between Germany and Austria.

 Tender results are published within an hour after Gate Closure [Austria: Tendering and Trading System of APG tts.apg.at/emwebapgrem ; Germany: www.regelleistung.net].